New Orleans Motorcycle Accident Lawyer

 What to Do Following a Motorcycle Accident in New Orleans, Louisiana?

-If you or someone you care about has been hurt in a motorcycle crash caused by another driver in New Orleans or elsewhere in Louisiana, it’s important to act quickly.
+If you or someone you care about has been hurt in a motorcycle crash caused by another driver in New Orleans, it’s important to act quickly.
 Delaying could jeopardize your health and make your injury claim harder to pursue legally.
+If you are physically able to, you should:

-1. Please call the police immediately and inform them about your motorcycle accident.
+1. Call the police immediately and inform them about your motorcycle accident.
 You can contact the New Orleans Police Department or dial 911.

 2. If there are serious injuries, ask the police to send an ambulance.
-Even if you’re unsure, requesting medical help and having a professional check on you is best.
+Even if you’re unsure, requesting medical help and having a professional check on you is advised.
+Don’t leave the scene of the accident unless an ambulance takes you.

 9. Inform your insurance company about the accident caused by another driver, but keep your statement concise.